 million new users

-Daily marijuana use among Americans increased by 2.3 million people from 2006 to 2012.
+The amount of daily Marijuana users in America increased by 2.3 million from 2006 to 2012.

 drug of choice

 Marijuana was the main drug of choice for 18% of people who entered rehabilitation programs in 2009.

-Approximately 14.8 percent of those who entered rehabilitation programs for marijuana did so of their own accord.
+Approximately 14.8% of those who entered rehabilitation programs for Marijuana did so of their own accord.

 Treating A Marijuana Addiction

-Some people who have been using marijuana frequently over a long period of time struggle to stop using on their own.
+Some people who have been using Marijuana frequently over a long period of time struggle to stop using on their own.
 Just like any other addiction, asking for help is the most effective way to quit.
-Treatment options are generally as simple as visiting a support group or following the guidance of a counselor.
-Get in touch with an addiction expert to learn more.
+Treatment options include inpatient rehab, outpatient rehab, support groups, and therapy.
+Contact a treatment provider for rehab-related help.